 Board of directors

 Greg Amodeo.
 A lifelong Albany resident, Greg Amodeo has been teaching science in Albany city schools for 28 years.
 He currently teaches anatomy and physiology and introduction to medical science at Albany High School.
 He holds a Ph.D. from the University at Albany in curriculum and instruction.
-He previously served on the board of the Dudley Observatory in Schenectady, the nation’s oldest non-academic organization dedicated to astronomical research.
+A member of the Vegetable Project board since November 2017, he previously served on the board of the Dudley Observatory in Schenectady, the nation’s oldest non-academic organization dedicated to astronomical research.

 Bill Stoneman.
 Bill Stoneman started a garden program at Myers Middle School in 2009, when his daughter was an eighth grader there.
 The program grew into the Vegetable Project.
 Bill earned a master’s degree in teaching after many years in journalism.